dreamfactorysoftware/df-oauth/README.md

 # dsp-oauth
-OAuth support for DreamFactory DSP 2.0
+OAuth support for DreamFactory 2.0